 - Please ensure you have the latest version of YouTube Music downloaded on Google Play or the App Store.

 - Open the YouTube Music app.
 You will get a YouTube Music Premium pop-up advertisement.
 Just ignore it for now.

 - On the home screen, you should see a message that says, “Transfer your Play Music Library.”
 If you go to the app settings, you will also notice a new “Transfer from Google Play Music” option, which is the second way to start the process.
 If you cannot find any of these methods, Google may not have turned on the transfer functionality to your account yet, so keep checking.

 - Once the process starts, you will see a persistent “transfer of your Google Play Music Library” status bar at the top of YouTube Music.
-Based on the size of your files and how many other people are currently doing the transfer process, file transfer can take a few minutes or longer than a few days.
+Based on your files’ size and how many other people are currently doing the transfer process, file transfer can take a few minutes or longer than a few days.
 Items like playlists and your taste preferences will be transferred almost immediately, with purchases and uploads taking the longest time since Google has made a direct copy of those files.

 - When the migration is complete, you will receive a notification in the app and an email confirmation that you are all done.